 - Create or update your resume.
 Attend our Resume Writing workshop or review our Resume Writing handout for advice.

 - Read your email every day.
+Remember to check your spam folder for important messages.

 - Career Engineer is a weekly e-newsletter generated by Engineering Career Services that summarizes all career-related events & deadlines.
 Keep your eyes peeled for "Career Engineer" in your inbox.